PP3151 - General Pathobiology

 ||College of Public Health, Medical & Vet Sciences

 This subject will address the mechanisms of disease processes.
-Thus, the general principles
+The general principles

-of pathobiology are covered with particular reference to the changes at the levels
+of pathobiology are covered with particular reference to the changes at the level

-- appreciate at the cellular level the difference between cell degeneration and death,
+- describe and compare the difference between cell degeneration and death at the cellular

-and adaption of cells to an altered extracellular environment;
+level and the mechanisms by which cells adapt to an altered extracellular environment;

-- describe in general terms the procedures routinely used in diagnostic pathology;
+- explain in general terms the procedures routinely used in diagnostic pathology;

 Study Period 1